pecoose/wslopen/README.md

 make install
 ```

-This program depends on windows execuable `cmd.exe`, which shoule be basically at any windows machine . wslopen will open files or urls on the default browser of win10 system.
+This program depends on windows execuable `cmd.exe`, which shoule be basically at any windows machine.

 Tested on wsl2 ubuntu 20.04.